 Members of the Mexico and Brazil innovation clusters describe their work and how it has changed.

 The clusters’ first year was spent learning the science of early childhood development, identifying unmet challenges and initial science-based program ideas, conducting research in their communities to verify and adapt those ideas, and engaging in the Center’s innovation model.
-Now in their second year, the two clusters are beginning implementation and data collection.
+In their second year, the clusters began implementation and data collection.
+With the close of a third year, the projects within the clusters have concluded their initial implementation and are now analyzing their data and preliminary findings.